lis2612/programming-exercise/README.md

 # Exercise
-It is exercises for learning JS
+It is exercises for learning JS and Python